Driving an AI-powered future, we use machine learning translation in this website.

 This convent no longer exists, and the site is now a busy commercial and pedestrian area, however the Navel Museum of Madrid initially helped to coordinate the historical investigation with the last available plans from the 19th century of the Valladolid convent.

-See more archaeological projects using GPR Slice on our Inspection Space.
+See more archaeological projects using GPR Slice on our Tech Hub.

 Related content